Pilot: Microsoft Planner for the web

 Tip: If you don't see the Planner option, select More apps, and then All apps to find it.

-For Teams, access Planner through the left navigation bar and get started by creating a new plan or using one of the pre-built templates.
+Access Planner through the left navigation bar on MS Teams and get started by creating a new plan or using one of the pre-built templates.

 Can I use Planner on a Mac?